-They could have continued to offer a redesigned version of overdraft, but it chose not to.
-The Consumer Financial Protection Bureau did not outlaw overdraft on prepaid debit cards but merely put in place requirements that make prepaid debit card companies responsible for proving that they have extended the service to consumers only they have vetted the applicant’s qualifications for credit.
+NetSpend could have continued to offer a redesigned version of overdraft, but the company chose not to, even though the Consumer Financial Protection Bureau (the "CFPB") did not outlaw overdraft on prepaid debit cards but merely put in place requirements that make prepaid debit card companies responsible for proving that they have extended the service to consumers only they have vetted the applicant’s qualifications for credit.

 But first - can you still go over by accident with your NetSpend card?

 NetSpend cards will still have a ten dollar purchase cushion, with the proviso that only accounts which have received direct deposit (s) of pay or government benefit (s) of at least $500 in the prior month can qualify.
 This is a win for consumers - they get the benefits of a cushion with the spike of an overdraft fee.

 NetSpend reserves the right to use its discretion before offering the purchase cushion to anyone, so some may still not qualify even if they do have a qualifying deposit in the last thirty days.
 If you intend to use the proceeds from a benefits payment from the State of California to fund your account, NetSpend will not offer a purchase cushion.

 Note: The new Varo Money No Fee Overdraft is better than the old NetSpend All Access Overdraft:

 Coverage up to $50

 If a PIN or signature-based transaction creates an overage of between $0.01 and $10, then the company will honor the purchase.
 The purchase cushion does not cover an overage associated with an ATM withdrawal or an electronic bill pay request.